alexkaiser34/nba_app/README.md

 ## Running application
 1. Initially, run `npm install` to install node modules
 2. run `npm run dev` to launch server and client

+## Remote server vs local machine
+When developing, run `git apply devel.patch` from the root of the project to run application on your localhost instead of remote server.